InkDAO/gitbook/API/webhooks.md

 ### Purpose

 Webhooks provide real-time synchronization between blockchain events and file status in the API.
-When a user publishes an asset to the blockchain via the dXmaster smart contract, the system needs to update the corresponding file's status from `pending` to `onchain`.
+When a user publishes a post to the blockchain via the **MarketPlace** smart contract, the system needs to update the corresponding file's status from `pending` to `onchain`.
 Webhooks automate this process without requiring polling or manual updates.

 ### Workflow

-1. User publishes asset → Calls `dXmaster.addAsset()` with file CID and metadata
+1. User publishes post → Calls `MarketPlace.createPost()` with post CID and metadata
-2. Smart contract processes transaction → Emits `AssetAdded` event on blockchain
+2. Smart contract processes transaction → Emits `PostCreated` event on blockchain
 3. Blockchain provider detects event → Alchemy or QuickNode captures event in real-time
 4. Provider sends webhook → HTTP POST request to configured webhook URL
 5. API validates signature → HMAC-SHA256 verification ensures authenticity
-6. API decodes event data → Extracts asset CID and author from event logs
+6. API decodes event data → Extracts postCid, postId, and author from event logs
 7. API updates file status → Changes file status from `pending` to `onchain`

 ### Benefits